Demo

 • The job requires frequent bending, squatting, climbing, kneeling, balancing, and occasional jumping, throwing, twisting, and reaching above shoulders.

-• The job requires the completion of tasks that involve simple grasping. pushing, pulling, fine manual manipulation, and typing.
+• The job requires the completion of tasks that involve simple grasping. pushing, pulling, fine manual manipulation, typing, operating foot controls/levers, driving automotive equipment.

 • The job requires normal visual acuity and field of vision, depth perception and color vision, hearing, and speaking.